cognitedata/oryx/README.md

     >=> decoder
 ```

-Thus the function `listAssets` is now also an `HttpHandler` and may be composed with other handlers to create complex chains for doing a series of multiple requests to a web service.
+Thus the function `listAssets` is now also an `HttpHandler` and may be composed with other handlers to create complex chains for doing series of multiple requests to a web service.

 There is also a `retry` that retries HTTP handlers using max number of retries and exponential backoff.